dx7er/portfolio/data/blog/cti/malpdfpk24.md

 ### Analyzing Suspicious PDF Files

 Analyzing a suspicious PDF file involves examining, decoding, and extracting the contents of suspicious PDF objects that may be used to exploit a vulnerability.
 There are several web-based tools available for analyzing suspicious PDFs without having to install any tools.
-These online tools automate the scanning of PDF files to identify malicious components4.
+These online tools automate the scanning of PDF files to identify malicious components.

 **Some of these tools include:**